-Thank you to 29 universities across the country who all come together for NSVW 2019 to recognise the efforts of many amazing student volunteers.
+Thank you to 29 universities across the country who all came together for NSVW 2019 to recognise the efforts of many amazing student volunteers.

 Australian National University